A place to begin again.

 It is important that participants build a healthy support system outside of the Rescue Mission while in the program.
 This happens in two ways.
 Each participant attends local 12-step meetings such as AA, NA, OA and AL-Anon, attains a sponsor and does step work; and each participant becomes involved in a local church of his or her choice.

 Men and women are housed in separate areas, but share classroom and dining facilities.
-The final phase involves a job search and permanent housing and culminates in a graduation event.
+The final phase involves a job search and permanent housing and culminates in a commencement event.

-The Mission offers a “graduate” year of extended program called Residential Support Team where participants become mentors for recovery participants and work in a paid position at the Rescue Mission.
+The Mission offers a “graduate” year of extended program called Graduate Peer Support where participants become mentors for recovery participants and work in a paid position at the Rescue Mission.

 Here is a snapshot of the Recovery Program